yegor256/xdsd/site/_posts/2014-04-06-cost-of-loc.md

 [XDSD](http://www.xdsd.org) is about strict quality principles, which should be followed by the entire team.

-And when these principles are in place &mdash; you pay thirty time less.
+And when these principles are in place &mdash; you pay thirty times less.